desandro/imagesloaded/README.markdown

 });
 ```

+### Requirements

+Deferred is being used only when present, so having older versions of jQuery doesn't break the plugin, just removes the functionality.
+For using any Deferred method, you need jQuery **v1.5** and higher.
+For using Deferred progress method, you need jQuery **v1.7** and higher.
+For availability of other Deferred methods, read the [jQuery Deferred object documentation](http://api.jquery.com/category/deferred-object/).

 ## Contribute

 It ain't easy knowing when images have loaded.
 [Every browser has its own little quirks](https://github.com/desandro/imagesloaded/wiki/Browser-quirks) that make this a difficult task to develop a cross-browser solution.
 Pull requests, testing, [issues](https://github.com/desandro/imagesloaded/issues), and commentary are all highly encouraged (pleasepleaseplease) and very much appreciated.